nourhan-ashraf/Algorithmic-Toolbox/Algorithmic Warm-up (week 2)/README.md

 if we want to get fib(545)%5

-    first, we obtain the pisano period which is 20 for module 5
+    first, we obtain the pisano period which is 20 for modulo 5

     second, we calculate 545 % 20 = 5